ccamel/awesome-ccamel/README.md

 - [CCOSTAN/Home-AssistantConfig](https://github.com/CCOSTAN/Home-AssistantConfig) - :house: Home Assistant configuration & Documentation for my Smart House.
 Write-ups, videos, part lists, and links throughout.
 Be sure to :star: it.
 Updated FREQUENTLY!
 - [Chalarangelo/30-seconds-of-python](https://github.com/Chalarangelo/30-seconds-of-python) - Short Python code snippets for all your development needs
 - [Cinnamon/kotaemon](https://github.com/Cinnamon/kotaemon) - An open-source RAG-based tool for chatting with your documents.
+- [CodeGraphContext/CodeGraphContext](https://github.com/CodeGraphContext/CodeGraphContext) - An MCP server plus a CLI tool that indexes local code into a graph database to provide context to AI assistants.
 - [DidierStevens/DidierStevensSuite](https://github.com/DidierStevens/DidierStevensSuite) - Please no pull requests for this repository.
 Thanks!
 - [Doriandarko/claude-engineer](https://github.com/Doriandarko/claude-engineer) - Claude Engineer is an interactive command-line interface (CLI) that leverages the power of Anthropic's Claude-3.5-Sonnet model to assist with software development tasks.This framework enables Claude to generate and manage its own tools, continuously expanding its capabilities through conversation.
 Available both as a CLI and a modern web interface
 - [EbookFoundation/free-programming-books](https://github.com/EbookFoundation/free-programming-books) - :books: Freely available programming books